Bradfield/algos/linear-data-structures/implementing-an-ordered-list.md

 item is not in the list, we can take advantage of the ordering to stop the search as soon as possible.

-For example, Figure 16 &lt;fig\_stopearly&gt; shows the ordered linked list as a search is looking for the value 45.
+For example, Figure 16 shows the ordered linked list as a search is looking for the value 45.
 As we traverse, starting at the head of the list, we first compare against 17.
 Since 17 is not the item we are looking for, we move to the next node, in this case 26.